As lockdown continues, people are craving intimacy and connection in isolation — and some are going to extremes to get it.

-Two in five (42%) singles have downloaded a dating app or signed up to an online dating website (41%).
+Two in five (42 percent) singles have downloaded a dating app or signed up to an online dating website (41 percent).

-Nearly three in ten (27%) of singles have gone on a virtual date since the spread of COVID-19 in the US.
+Nearly three in 10 (27 percent) of singles have gone on a virtual date since the spread of COVID-19 in the US.

 The average person thinks it’s acceptable to ask someone out on a virtual date three days after their first contact.

-Three in four think virtual dates are good for human interaction but are not the same as in-person.
+Three in four think virtual dates are good for human interaction — but are not the same as in-person dates.

 In an effort to look good for the virtual date, respondents are still making an effort to clean up their quarantine selves.